Montandalar/forks-modpack/README.md

 `$ ./shallowclone.sh`

+Later, updating to the latest version is easy to do with:

+`$ ./update.sh`

 After you create your world at the main menu in minetest, you shouldn't just enable all of the mods.
 Instead, you should merge the contents of the provided template file `world.mt` into your new world's `world.mt`.

 Finally there is at least one configuration change to add to minetest: The default items!
 To have all new players be given the same initial items as on LinuxForks server, you need to enable the setting `give_initial_stuff` and set the minetest setting `initial_stuff` to have the right value.
 Add the following lines to your `minetest.conf`: